 Each FHLBank is required to ensure that it operates in a safe and sound manner, with sufficient permanent capital and reserves to manage risks that arise in the operations and management of that FHLBank.
-The FHLBanks are subject to the following three regulatory capital requirements:

-- risk-based capital;

-- total regulatory capital; and

-- leverage capital.
+Each FHLBank is subject to these three regulatory capital requirements: risk-based capital, total regulatory capital, and leverage capital.
+The FHFA may require an FHLBank to maintain greater minimum capital levels than are required based on FHFA rules and regulations.
+Each FHLBank was in compliance with FHFA regulatory capital requirements at December 31, 2016.

 Risk-Based Capital.
-The Gramm-Leach-Bliley Act defines permanent capital for each FHLBank as the amount paid-in for Class B stock, plus the amount of an FHLBank's retained earnings, as determined in accordance with GAAP.
+Permanent capital for each FHLBank is defined as the amount paid-in for Class B stock, plus the amount of an FHLBank's retained earnings, as determined in accordance with GAAP.
 Mandatorily redeemable capital stock is considered capital for regulatory purposes.
 Each FHLBank must maintain at all times permanent capital in an amount at least equal to the sum of its credit risk, market risk, and operations risk capital requirements, all of which are calculated in accordance with the rules and regulations of the FHFA.